knife-zero/knife-zero.github.io/30_subcommands.md

 Almost options are inheritance from [`knife ssh`](https://docs.chef.io/knife_ssh.html).
 Depending on the version of Chef, you can use options will vary.

-And options that you added in Knife-Zero, frequently asked option is is as follows.
+And options that we added in Knife-Zero, frequently asked option is as follows.

 - `-a, --attribute ATTR` (ChefCore)
     - The attribute to use for opening the connection